 Defrauding of iTunes – for example, a conspiracy to sell illegally obtained iTunes vouchers on eBay,.

 Sophisticated bank fraud conspiracy – for example, hacking into a bank account to steal and using several different bank accounts belonging to different people to withdraw the funds.

 High tech fraud – for instance, hacking into data to be used in fraud.

 There are many other examples.
 If you would like to know more about whether a crime that you’ve been linked to is classified as a fraud, you can contact us for further information.

 What happens in a fraud investigation?

-When you or your business is involved in a fraud investigation, you’re likely to find the entire procedure stressful.
-Not only will you be anxious about what the future may hold, but you’ll worry about the well-being of your dependents.
+When you are involved in a fraud investigation, you’re likely to find the entire procedure stressful.
+Not only will you be anxious about what the future may hold, but you’ll worry about the wellbeing of your dependents.

 If you’re imprisoned, it’s likely to have a negative impact on your income.
 You may be worried about whether your family will have enough money to pay for their food and bills.